zeebinz/kohana-generator/guide/generator/tasks.md

 So you can just add your new methods or override existing ones in that new class file.
 Note, though, that because of how Minion works, you'll need to add the help page for this task to your new file also.

+Otherwise you can run the `generate:task` command with the proper options, or for a less manual approach you can use this handy shortcut instead:

+	./minion generate:task:generator --name=Foo

-Otherwise you can run the `generate:task` command with the proper options.
-But what you *really* want to do (trust me) is run the special task for creating generators:
+But for a full set of files, what you *really* want to do (trust me) is run the special task for creating generators:

 	./minion generate:generator --name=Foo